 Recovering from a haemorrhagic stroke

-It is quite common for people to experience headaches after any type of bleeding in the brain.
+It's quite common for people to experience headaches after any type of bleeding in the brain.
 This may be due to swelling or changes in the levels of cerebrospinal fluid.
 The pain tends to lessen over time and can usually be controlled by painkillers such as paracetamol.
-You should not take aspirin or nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibroprofen, after this type of stroke.
+You should not take aspirin or non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, as they can increase the risk of bleeding.